Finance

-Navigating the Complexities of Remaining Performance Obligations (RPO) in SaaS Finance: Insights from Experts and How JustPaid Simplifies It
+Navigating the Complexities of Remaining Performance Obligations (RPO) in SaaS Finance

 In the world of SaaS, financial reporting goes beyond checking regulatory boxes, shaping how investors, auditors, and teams view your business.
 One metric that's become increasingly important is Remaining Performance Obligations (RPO), required under US GAAP (ASC 606) for public companies and frequently adopted by private firms looking to build transparency and prepare for growth.